 Best VPNs for Indonesia

-In order to determine the top 5 VPN services for use inside Indonesian borders, I ran my top VPN providers through an extensive battery of tests.
+In order to determine the top seven VPN services for use inside Indonesian borders, I ran my top VPN providers through an extensive battery of tests.

-The 5 providers listed below provide the best protection and offer the best access to blocked content while inside Indonesia.
+The seven providers listed below provide the best protection and offer the best access to blocked content while inside Indonesia.
 The quick rundown is:

-- ExpressVPN: The top provider in this roundup delivers comprehensive privacy and security for all your online activities, as well as extensive global server coverage and content-unblocking power.
+- NordVPN: Top VPN for Indonesia.
+The top provider in this roundup delivers comprehensive privacy and security for all your online activities, as well as super-fast speeds and content-unblocking power.

-- PrivateVPN: This provider delivers comprehensive privacy protections and fast speeds.
+- PrivateVPN: Comprehensive online protection.
+This provider delivers comprehensive privacy protections and fast speeds.
 However, its server count is very low.

-I ranked the top 5 Indonesian VPNs by weighing the following factors:
+I ranked the top seven Indonesian VPNs by weighing the following factors:

 - Ability to unblock content